Sligo Bay: Geography

-Sligo Bay is opened between Aughris Head (South side) and Roskeeragh Point (North).
-The inner part of the bay is divided into three smaller bodies of water, hosting the estuaries of three rivers: Drumcliff, Garavogue and Bonet.
+Sligo Bay lies between Aughris Head (south side) and Roskeeragh Point (north).
+The inner part of the bay is divided into three smaller bodies of water, at the estuaries of three rivers: the Drumcliff, Garavogue and Bonet.

-The river Garavogue reaches the bay in its central part, named Sligo Harbour, which is divided from the outer part of the bay by three small islands: Coney, Oyster and Maguins.
-On the southern branch of Sligo Bay also has its mouth the Ballisodare River, near the village of the same name.
+The River Garavogue reaches the bay in its central part, Sligo Harbour, which is divided from the outer part of the bay by three small islands: Coney Island, Oyster Island, and Maguins Island.
+On the southern branch of Sligo Bay, the Ballisodare River has its estuary, near Ballysadare village.

 Landforms and islands

-The bay is characterised by the peninsulas jutting out into it, which create vast areas of sandy beach at low tide, along with the tidal islands which are only accessible at low tide.
+The bay is characterised by the peninsulas jutting into it, which create large areas of sandy beach at low tide, along with the tidal islands which are only accessible at low tide.
 The notable landforms within the bay and its peninsulas are: